kmattioli/mind/README.md

 - seaborn (0.8)
 - statsmodels (0.8.0)

-You can either install these by hand using your favorite package manager or you can use [conda](https://conda.io/docs/user-guide/getting-started.html) to directly install the environment that I use to run MIND via the following command:
+You can either install these by hand using your favorite package manager or you can use [conda](https://conda.io/docs/user-guide/getting-started.html) to directly install the environment that I use to run MIND via the following command (after cloning or downloading this repository):
 ```
+	cd utils
 	conda env create -f environment.yml
 	source activate mind
 ```